-Founding Treasurer was Robert Boal, jr, a Cincinnati Dry Goods merchant, and Presbyterian whose brother Thomas came with namesake 5-year young son Robert in 1811, the year Harriet was born.
+Founding Recording Secretary was Robert Boal, jr, a Cincinnati Dry Goods merchant, and Presbyterian whose brother Thomas came with namesake 5-year young son Robert in 1811, the year Harriet was born.
 When nephew Robert (1806-1903) was 10 his father Thomas died in 1816 concurrent with the death in Connecticut of Harriet's mother.
 Thomas may have started the business carried forward by Robert, jr.

 So young Robert Boal was raised by his namesake Cincinnati uncle Robert Boal, jr and graduated 1828 from the Ohio Medical College of Cincinnati 9 years after its 1819 founding by Dr. Daniel Drake (not connected with Lane Seminary).
 (Starting in Pennsylvania, the trail of slaveholder grandfather Major Robert Boal is sketchy.)